rse/pptx-prompter/README.md

 **PPTX-Prompter** is a client/server applications for showing a prompter view for Microsoft PowerPoint &reg; presentations (under Windows or macOS), based on embedded, hidden, even numbered, pre-exported slides.
-It is intended as a replacement for the standard slideshow view in Microsoft PowerPoint &reg; presentations and provides two killer features:
+It is intended as a replacement (or companion) for the standard slideshow view of Microsoft PowerPoint &reg;
+and provides two killer features:

-1. It allows a *reasonable* text formatting of the prompter content, including arbitrary graphcial elements.
+1. **Arbitrary Formatting**: It allows a *reasonable* text formatting of the prompter content, including arbitrary graphical elements.
 Whatever you can put onto a PowerPoint slide can be used as the individual prompter content.
-   You are no longer constrained by the limited text rendering possibilities of the standard slideshow view.
+   You are no longer constrained by the extremely limited text rendering possibilities of the standard slideshow view.

-2. It provides a nice *analog* clock showing the done and remaining speaking time.
+2. **Analog Clock**: It provides a nice *analog* clock, showing the done and remaining speaking time.
-   The analog type of the clock is essential as it optically does not stress the speaker as much as a counting digital clock, does not require the speaker to perform any math calculations during his adrenalin spikes, and especially allows the speaker to get the current status with just a glance.
+   The analog type of the clock is key, as it optically does not stress the speaker as much as a counting digital clock, does not require the speaker to perform any math calculations during his adrenalin spiced performance, and especially allows the speaker to get the current timing status with just a quick glance.

 The application, written in [TypeScript](https://www.typescriptlang.org/), consists of a central [Node.js](https://nodejs.org)-based server component and a HTML5 Single-Page Application (SPA) as the client component.
+The prompter view can be opened in a fullscreen browser like [Google Chrome](https://www.google.com/chrome) or in a browser source of [OBS Studio](https://obsproject.com).
+In the latter case, one usually also projects the beamer content in realtime onto the left top corner of the prompter view with the help of [NDI Tools](https://ndi.video/tools/) to get an even better user experience.

 Overview
 --------